-- Sometimes, if there is OLD charge in the system from shock trauma, we need to release/DE ACTIVATE that trauma first before we can work on forming new nervous system pathways that are REGULATED. - But sometimes, we need to work at just getting ORIENTED to the body and environment first and being embodied. - Sometimes, we need to work at the STRESS ORGANS & SOMATIC LEVELS and work towards establishing CONNECTION TO SELF and/or a sense of a SECURE BASE, also known as a SAFE HAVEN (this could be done internally or externally).
+• Sometimes, if there is charge in the system from shock trauma, we need to release/ that trauma first - before we can work on forming new nervous system pathways that are · • But sometimes, we need to work at just getting to the body and e first and being embodied. • Sometimes, we need to work at the & and work towards establishing and work towards establishing and sense of a , also known as a (this could be done internally or externally).
 Sometimes, we might need to disconnect from it all and take a break!!

-Sometimes, we need to BLEND bits and pieces together.
+Sometimes, we need to bits and pieces togeth ner.